DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/importing.md

 > **Important**: This feature is available as of v2.7.0.

-The `--scopes` (or `-s`) option allows you to specify model query scopes that will apply to the underlying LdapRecord query builder instance when searching for users to import with your configured model.
+The `--scopes` option allows you to specify model query scopes that will apply to the underlying LdapRecord query builder instance when searching for users to import with your configured model.

 This allows you to not have to extend the built-in models to apply global scopes, as well as having scopes that only apply during import.